History of Sak Yant Tattoos

 Bamboo Tattoos are the same thing as Sak Yant and Khmer Tattoo

 Sak Yant Tattoos in Thailand have a step history and association with Buddhism and Buddhist Temples.
 Monks at temples have been using metal (steel) to make their hand poked Sak Yant’s since the beginning of Sak Yant History.
 The popularity of the term ‘Bamboo Tattoo’ and it’s use is a recent marketing invention by tattoo artists trying to cash in by providing fake Sak Yants.
 Real Sak Yant Masters don’t use the term bamboo tattoo in reference to Sak Yant Tattoos.
-You can find out more about how this marketing term was created in this article Bamboo Tattoos?
-Thailand’s biggest Tourist Scam
+You can find out more about how this marketing term was created in this article Thailands Bamboo Tattoos?

 The Importance of Sak Yant Lineage